What Number Multiply To 36

 36 = 2 x 18 = 2 x 2 x 9 = 2 x 2 x 3 x 3 = 2² x 3²

-This means that the prime factorization of 36 is 2² x 3².
+What this tells us is the prime factorization of 36 is 2² x 3².
 This factorization is unique to 36; no other number has this exact prime factorization.
-Understanding prime factorization helps us systematically find all possible factors.
+That said, understanding prime factorization helps us systematically find all possible factors.
 Any combination of the prime factors (2 and 3) and their powers (up to 2² and 3²) will produce a factor of 36.

 Beyond Whole Numbers: Fractional Factors

 Our exploration so far has focused on integer factors.
-However, we can extend our understanding to include fractional factors.
+Even so, we can extend our understanding to include fractional factors.
 Infinitely many pairs of fractions can multiply to 36.
-For example:

 • 1/2 x 72 = 36